- About Us

 Each Christmas we have a Giving Tree to support the women and ministry of the Church of Mary Magdalene and Mary’s Place, a ministry with homeless women in Seattle.
 We take tags for providing shoes for the women and tags that have gifts listed on them for the women to give their children and grandchildren and for the children to give their Moms and Grandmoms.

 We collect canned and non-perishable food items several times during the year for distribution by the Food Bank.
 Forty one percent of their services provide food to infants and children and thirteen percent support senior citizens.
-You may place donations in the Food Bank collection box in the narthex (outside the sanctuary) year-around.
-We also save Thriftway Grocery store receipts as well as those from the Metropolitan Market (not more than six months old).
+You may place donations in the Food Bank collection box in the entryway (outside the sanctuary) year-around.
+We also save Thriftway Grocery store receipts (not more than six months old).
 These grocery stores donate one percent of each receipt, before taxes, to the Food Bank.
-Look for the collection box on the counter in the narthex.
+Look for the collection box on the counter in the entryway.

 Operation Nightwatch is an inter-denominational Christian ministry serving the poor and homeless.
 They provide a street ministry, emergency shelter, family vouchers, and a food program.
 Tibbetts supports Nightwatch in various ways.
-Some of our women knit warm hats during the cold weather, and others donate new clean socks, plus hygiene items for men.
-There is also the opportunity to cook the evening meal once a month or one time only.
+Some of our people knit warm hats during the cold weather, and others donate new clean socks, plus hygiene items for men and women.

 Tibbetts is a member of the West Seattle Churches group.
 One of the joint programs of the group is: